skenac/skenac.github.io/_pages/home.md

 <figure>
 <img src="{{ site.url }}{{ site.baseurl }}/images/banner.jpg" class="center">
 </figure>
-If you are curious and enjoy a healthy dose of photonics, materials science and solid-state physics, then you have come to the right place.
+If you are curious and enjoy a healthy dose of photonics, solid-state physics, quantum mechanics and materials science, then you have come to the right place.
 We are a research group in the department of Engineering Physics at [Polytechnique Montréal](http://www.polymtl.ca) .
 In the Light-Matter Group, we study the physics of optoelectronic materials and use what we learn to design state-of-the-art devices.
 Our group members make world-record efficiency optoelectronic devices such as light-emitting diodes and solar cells, but also more exotic quantum devices such as polariton (light-matter!) lasers and single-photon sources.

 Our work often involves understanding how new materials interact with light and building tiny optical structures that can tune this interaction.
-For this, we use advanced spectroscopic techniques (fast lasers!) and a range of nanofabrication tools to make really small stuff.
-You can check out our equipment at [Infrastructure](infrastructure) and learn more about some of our [Research](research)).
-We are lucky to collaborate with excellent groups both locally [e.g. [Francoeur](https://www.polymtl.ca/expertises/en/francoeur-sebastien), [Martinu](https://www.polymtl.ca/larfis/), [Skene](http://www.mapageweb.umontreal.ca/skenew/), [Seletskiy](https://femtoq.science), [Moutanabbir](https://www.polymtl.ca/nhl/en)] and internationally [e.g. [Arnold](https://arnold.engr.wisc.edu/about.html), [Rand](http://faculty.ee.princeton.edu/brand/), [Sanvitto](https://polaritonics.nanotec.cnr.it), [Menon](http://lanmp.org), [Yuen-Zhou](http://yuenzhougroup.ucsd.edu)], who help us make much of this work possible.
+For this, we use advanced spectroscopic techniques (fast lasers!) and various nanofabrication tools to make really tiny things.
+You can check out our equipment at [Infrastructure](infrastructure) and learn more about some of our [Research](research).

+The group is based at Polytechnique Montréal, one of Canada's top engineering research universities and led by [Prof. Stéphane Kéna-Cohen](https://www.polymtl.ca/phys/en/stephane-kena-cohen).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->